brodjj/brodjj.github.io/_posts/2026-03-02-what-im-teaching-my-kids.md

 None of the above is exotic or expensive.
 It's drawing weird pictures and making things out of cardboard.
 It's reading together and involving your kid in the practical maths of everyday life.
 It's taking them outside and teaching them that boredom is just an unactivated creative brief.
 It's showing them how to use a screwdriver and a Linux terminal with roughly equal enthusiasm.
 It's building the habits of curiosity, resilience, and independent thought that have always been the difference between people who navigate the world on their own terms and people who get steered around by whatever system they happen to be embedded in at the time.

-The AI tools your kids inherit will be extraordinary.
+> The AI tools your kids inherit will be extraordinary.
 Make sure they're the ones in the driver's seat.
+{: .prompt-tip }